m1maker/ngt-docs/ngt_documents/main/general/getting_started.md

 The `if` statement evaluates a condition and executes a block of code if that condition is true.
 If the condition is false, the code inside the `if` block is skipped.
 You can also have `else if` and `else` blocks to handle alternative conditions.

-the `if` statement is as the natural language. for instance,
+The `if` statement is as the natural language.
+For instance,

 `If I become an engineer in the future, I would develop softwares that would be useful for everyone regardless of their disabilities.`

-as you can see, we use the word if in the text. although the language cannot do as complecated as this one, it can do based on the codes.
+As you can see, we use the word if in the text.
+Although the language cannot do as complecated as this one, it can do based on the codes.

 ```
 int x = 10;